vuejs/rfcs/active-rfcs/0038-vue3-ie11-support.md

 The complexity would still be somewhat acceptable if it can be fully contained within Vue itself.
 However, after discussing with community members, we realized the co-existence of two reactivity implementations inevitably leaks to library authors as well.

-By supporting IE11 in Vue 3, library authors essenitally need to make that call as well.
+By supporting IE11 in Vue 3, library authors essentially need to make that call as well.
 Library authors will have to account for what build of Vue 3 their library is running with (on top of potentially also supporting Vue 2) - and if they decide to support IE11, they have to author their library with all the ES5 reactivity caveats in mind.

 ### Contributing to IE11's staying power